 - said; and

-- a printout of some public record or PublicData.com or similar online database confirming that the person to be served actually resides at the address at which service is being attempted.
+- A printout of some public record or PublicData.com or similar online database confirms that the person to be served resides at the address at which service is attempted.

 This can also include a statement identifying license plates of cars in the driveway and attaching a printout of license plates registered to the person to be served.
-Statements by neighbors or by people residing in the abode must include the full name of the person and a description.
-The idea is to give the court some assurance that the person resides at that address.
+Comments by neighbors or people residing in the abode must include the person's full name and a description.
+The idea is to assure the court that the person lives at that address.

-Any Rule 106 motion should be accompanied by the attached proposed form order.
-Failure to do so may delay the court’s granting of an otherwise proper motion.
+The attached proposed form order should accompany any Rule 106 motion.
+Failure to do so may delay the court's granting of an otherwise proper motion.

 Rule 109 and Rule 109(a) of the Texas Rule of Civil Procedure

-The current Texas Rules of Civil Procedure have two rules governing substituted service of citation.
+The current Texas Rules of Civil Procedure have two rules governing substituted citation service.

-- Texas Rule of Civil Procedure 109a allows the court to prescribe a method other than publication if a different method would be as likely as publication to give the respondent actual notice.
+- Texas Rule of Civil Procedure 109a allows the court to prescribe a method other than publication if a different approach would be as likely as a publication to give the Respondent actual notice.

 Rule 109 - Citation by Publication

-When a party to a suit, his agent, or attorney, shall make oath that the residence of any party defendant is unknown to affiant, and to such party when the affidavit is made by his agent or attorney, or that such defendant is a transient person, and that after due diligence such party and the affiant have been unable to locate the whereabouts of such defendant, or that such defendant is absent from or is a nonresident of the State, and that the party applying for the citation has attempted to obtain personal service of nonresident notice as provided for in Rule 108, but has been unable to do so, the clerk shall issue citation for such defendant for service by publication.
+When a party to a suit, his agent, or attorney, shall make oath that the residence of any party defendant is unknown to affiant, and to such party when his agent or attorney drives the affidavit, or that such defendant is a transient person, and that after due diligence such party and the affiant have been unable to locate the whereabouts of such defendant, or that such defendant is absent from or is a nonresident of the State, and that the party applying for the citation has attempted to obtain personal service of nonresident notice as provided for in Rule 108, but has been unable to do so, the clerk shall issue a citation for such defendant for service by publication.

-In such cases, it shall be the duty of the court trying the case to inquire into the sufficiency of the diligence exercised in ascertaining the residence or whereabouts of the defendant or to obtain service of nonresident notice, as the case may be, before granting any judgment on such service.
+In such cases, it shall be the duty of the court to try the chance to inquire into the sufficiency of the diligence exercised in ascertaining the residence or whereabouts of the defendant or to obtain service of nonresident notice, as the case may be, before granting any judgment on such service.

 Rule 109a. - Other Substituted Service

-Whenever citation by publication is authorized, the court may, on motion, prescribe a different method of substituted service, if the court finds, and so recites in its order, that the method so prescribed would be as likely as publication to give defendant actual notice.
+Whenever citation by publication is authorized, the court may, on motion, prescribe a different method of substituted service if the court finds, and so recites in its order, that the process so named would be as likely as a publication to give defendant actual notice.

-When such method of substituted service is authorized, the return of the officer executing the citation shall state particularly the manner in which service is accomplished, and shall attach any return receipt, returned mail, or other evidence showing the result of such service.
+When such a method of substituted service is authorized, the officer's return executing the citation shall state particularly how service is accomplished and shall attach any return receipt, returned mail, or other Evidence showing the result of such service.

-Failure of defendant to respond to such citation shall not render the service invalid.
-When such substituted service has been obtained and the defendant has not appeared, the provisions of Rules 244 and 329 shall apply as if citation had been served by publication.
+Failure of the defendant to respond to such citation shall not render the service invalid.
+When such substituted service has been obtained, and the defendant has not appeared, the provisions of Rules 244 and 329 shall apply as if citation had been served by publication.

 Service by Facebook?

-As mentioned above, TRCP 109a allows a court to order a method other than publication if the different method would be as likely as publication to give the respondent actual notice.
+As mentioned above, TRCP 109a allows a court to order a method other than publication if the different approach would be as likely as a publication to give the Respondent actual notice.

-Most courts and lawyers would agree that service by publication is a very poor substitute for actual service.
+Most courts and lawyers would agree that service by publication is an inferior substitute for actual service.